Awesome Dan on Rocky Variations (6b) on Papacy Buttress. Photo: Steve Lewis

-Much has been written over the past few years with respect to the climbing at Harpur Hill the majority of which has centred around the argument as to whether sports-climbing should exist there or not.
-In 1994 Nadim Siddiqui and Bill Birch began redevelopment of the quarry, after it had lain dormant for many years, with a view to providing a major sports-climbing venue for the area with routes throughout the grading spectrum.
-Of course such actions were to raise the eyebrows of a few anti-bolting lobbyists and during the ensuing debate or, in fact, before any bolting debate was made, the bolts were stripped from the routes and the venue was no more.
+Much was written over the years with respect to the climbing at Harpur Hill most of which was been about whether sport climbing should exist there or not.
+In 1994 Nadim Siddiqui and Bill Birch began redevelopment of the quarry, after it had lain dormant for many years, with a view to providing a major sport climbing venue for the area with routes throughout the grading spectrum.
+This raised the eyebrows of a few anti-bolting lobbyists and during the ensuing debate or, in fact, before any bolting debate was made, the bolts were stripped from the routes and the venue was no more.

-Subsequent to this, and after a extremely heated debate in conjunction with the BMC, it was agreed that sports-climbing could coexist alongside the traditional routes of the crag as long as bolts were not placed alongside natural placements or conflicted to any great extent with existing routes.
-Hence a number of the routes have been rebolted, with a few more yet to be done, and a significant number of new climbs have appeared.
+After this, and after a extremely heated debate in conjunction with the BMC, it was agreed that sport climbing could coexist alongside the traditional routes of the crag as long as bolts were not placed alongside natural placements or conflicted to any great extent with existing routes.
+Hence the routes were rebolted and over the decades a huge number of sport climbs have appeared.

 Four views of routes at Harpur Hill all with Gary Gibson climbing.
 From top left and clockwise are: